jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-4a.md

-+++
+---
+heading: "Chapter 4a"
+title: "Stock Lent At Interest"
+linkTitle: "Chapter 3e"
+date: 2020-01-09
+image: "/covers/wn.jpg"
-title=  "Stock Lent At Interest" date=  2020-01-08 image=  "/covers/wn.jpg" description=  "The stock lent at interest is always considered as a capital by its lender." linkb=  "/research/smith/wealth-of-nations/book-2/chapter-3d" linkbtext=  "Chapter 3d" linkf=  "/research/smith/wealth-of-nations/book-2/chapter-4b" linkftext=  "Chapter 4b" heading=  "Chapter 4a" icon=  "/icons/smith.png"
+description: "The stock lent at interest is always considered as a capital by its lender"
-+++
+author: Adam Smith
+icon: /icons/smith.png
+---

 {{< s v="1" >}} The stock lent at interest is always considered as a capital by its lender.